ksvan/node-red-contrib-verisure/README.md

 - If you pull to often from Verisure, they will throttle your requests.
 - It seems like use of the same account for this node and the verisure App might log you out of the app.
 - Breaking change in version 0.4, node-red will complain about missing VerisureNode.
 You need to replace this in your flows with the new VerisureAlarmnode
+- And by the way, do not expect that your installation company managed to keep naming standards consistent.
+Area for your main door lock and your main door open/closed sensor might be different...
+- When working with the site object, note that naming standards in the objects properties are inconsistent, from the Verisure package, probably inherited from the Verisure apis/datamodel.
+For instance is area and devicearea properties used alternating.

 # Legal Disclaimer